HTTPArchive/almanac.httparchive.org/src/content/en/2020/markup.md

   <figcaption>{{ figure_link(caption="Low probabilities of finding a given element in pages of the sample.", sheets_gid="184700688", sql_file="pages_element_count_by_device_and_element_type_present.sql") }}</figcaption>
 </figure>

 We're including these elements to give an idea what elements may have gone out of favor.
-But while `dir` and `basefont` were last specified in XHTML 1.0 (2000), the rare use of `rp`, which has been mentioned [as early as 1998](https://www.w3.org/TR/1998/WD-ruby-19981221/#a2-4) but which is also [still part of HTML](https://html.spec.whatwg.org/multipage/text-level-semantics.html#the-rp-element), may just suggest that Ruby markup is not very popular.
+But while `dir` and `basefont` were last specified in XHTML 1.0 (2000) and are no longer part of HTML, the rare use of `rp` (which was mentioned [as early as 1998](https://www.w3.org/TR/1998/WD-ruby-19981221/#a2-4) and is [still part of HTML](https://html.spec.whatwg.org/multipage/text-level-semantics.html#the-rp-element)), may just suggest that Ruby markup is not very popular.

 ### Custom elements